wilkdasilk/NoiseFlag/README.md

 ### Installation

 To run locally, clone the [repo](http://github.com/wilkdasilk/noiseflag) , bundle install, create the database, and start rails server.
-That's it! (note: current project lives at the styles branch, this will change shortly)
+That's it!

 ## Planning